DanielSWaite190/apprenticeship_portfolio/reaction_engines_v2/README.md

 Reaction Engines V2

-For this project I wanted to test my understanding of class components.
-When I wrote the first version of the Reaction Engines project I build all the components as functional components.
-For this version I rewrote all the components as class components.
+For this project, I wanted to test my understanding of class components.
+When I wrote the first version of the Reaction Engines project, I built all the components as functional components.
+For this version, I rewrote all the components as class components.
 The goal was to keep all the same functionality and even general code setup but just with class components.
 I also had a chance to give the site a more modern look.
 I was able to change a few elements based on some of the lessons I learned styling the first site.

 ## Technologies
 React.js